CUMLSec/stateformer/README.md

 Download our [pretrained weight parameters](https://drive.google.com/file/d/1npWNDJM0lEtslpUNI19b2m_2wNcRTAy-/view?usp=sharing) and put in `checkpoints/pretrain`

-### Training and Testing Samples for Finetuning Type Inference
+### Training and Testing Samples for Finetuning

-We provide all training/testing(named as valid.*) samples of finetuning used in our paper at [here](https://drive.google.com/drive/folders/1Ksu6LZRPHX-Yu3jDTLOj19prbtetmmRF?usp=sharing).
+We provide all training and testing(named as valid.*) samples of finetuning used in our paper at [here](https://drive.google.com/drive/folders/1Ksu6LZRPHX-Yu3jDTLOj19prbtetmmRF?usp=sharing).
 You can download and put them in `data-src/finetune`.
 If you want to prepare the finetuning data yourself, make sure you follow the format shown in `data-src/finetune`.

 The training/testing samples we provided (that you put in `data-src`) is in plaintext, which facilitates understanding and generating dataset by yourself.